x8lucas8x/x8lucas8x.github.com/content/blog/9-the-low-hanging-fruits-of-technical-writing/index.md

 The point is, why write that long code comment, when a better variable name would have addressed the issue?
 Same thing.

 ### Improve your vocabulary game
-Please don't be that person, who overuses a single word.
+Please, don't be that person, who overuses a single word.
 There is a reason you have myriad, plethora, and cornucopia in your belt after you've spent your share of many and several.
 You might not know them at first, but it pays off to extend your vocabulary.
-To add nuances to your text.
+That way adding nuances to your text.
 I know that might be hard.
 After all, I am a non-native speaker myself – Portuguese is my mother tongue.
 Despite, the secret is to make it a habit to learn new words – one a day is no big ask.

 Moreover, vocabulary isn't always a matter of knowing synonyms, but rather of word choice precision.
 That is why every profession has jargon.
-Think Lawyers and their "quid pro quo"s.
+Think Lawyers and their “quid pro quo”.
 Or us and “deadlock”.
 We could write a whole phrase to mean yet the same thing, but precision demands them.

 ### Be a reader yourself
 Good writing takes yet greater reading.
 The more you read, the more vocabulary you collect, the better you become at writing.
 There is no rule here.
 My wife, for instance, loves romances.
 Anything Tolstoy, Roth, Houellebecq, Dostoevsky, Pasternak, Shakespeare is game for her.
 I, on the other hand, prefer to focus on anything ancient, think Plutarch for history or Sophocles for theater.
 Then add some philosophical works here and there, such as the ones of Seneca.
-Not to mention the technical reading oriented towards my craft – currently reading "The Staff Engineer's Path" by Tanya Reilly.
+Not to mention the technical reading oriented towards my craft – currently reading “The Staff Engineer's Path” by Tanya Reilly.
 So try finding some time.
 For us, reading just before bed is what works best habit-wise.

 ### When in Rome
 I certainly won't be the first person telling you to know your audience.
 The reason is simple.
 If people cannot relate to your writing style, it will be harder for you to find a way into their minds.
 Politicians are doing this when they, for instance, resort to regionalisms or double down on the accent.
 So blend in.
 How can you do that in text?
 Well, for starters, I'd look for pieces from someone's writing you admire in either your team or organization.
-Then analyse its composition until you can answer what makes their writing worthy of your admiration.
+Then analyze its composition until you can answer what makes their writing worthy of your admiration.
 Those points are likely something you can also do yourself.
 That's it, sheer mimesis (i.e., imitation) is still a great tool for learning something or blending in.

 ### Be respectful
 Time is a very precious resource – especially when we are talking about the time of others.
-So be respectful and do your due dilligence, before asking someone to look into your document.
+So be respectful and do your due diligence, before asking someone to look into your document.
 Basic grammar mistakes and sloppy sentence building aren't really acceptable.
-It communicates you don't think that your time is as valuable as that of your reader.
+It communicates you don't consider that your time is as valuable as that of your reader.
 So try to be mindful.
 You can't simply expect that the first version of anything you write is proper.
 Mine isn't.
 Yours aren't.
-That means you should read yourself a couple times – sometimes even out loud.
+That means you should read yourself a couple of times – sometimes even out loud.
 Improve what can be improved.
-Put some effort really.
+Put some effort, really.
+Is this preciousness?
+No, do justice to your subject first.
 Only then you should consider sharing it.

+When you do so, understand that it won't be perfect either, but good enough is good enough.
+Take this very article, for instance.
+The first time I've published it, even though I had someone proofreading it, I could still find a few things to correct.
+Furthermore, two days after having it published, a fellow at work asked me if I wanted feedback about the article, which of course I did want.
+As part of the feedback, though, there were still some grammar mistakes.
+Is that the end of the world?
+No, as long as you keep your conscience clear by knowing you've done your part – to the best of your knowledge.

 ### Tools of the trade
 Don't shy away from using grammar checkers.
 It would be stubborn of you to have aid and, yet, to ignore it.
-In this spirit, I'd greatly recommend https://languagetool.org/ or similar alternatives (e.g., https://grammarly.com).
+In this spirit, I'd greatly recommend https://languagetool.org/ or similar alternatives (e.g., https://grammarly.com, https://hemingwayapp.com/).
 I've been using LanguageTool's premium plan for at least six months, since I started being more serious about blogging, and it has helped.
 Don't get me wrong – they're no panacea, just like linters.
 Bad text and code are still bad, after all.
 Unfortunately, there is no tool in the word that can help you with that.
 However, it's nice to have something suggesting you synonyms to prevent word overuse, fixing basic typos, providing you alternatives for far-fetched expressions, and so on.

 ## The hard things
 This is grammar and style territory.
 Many people hate it, but just like you can't write idiomatic code without mastering a programming language's syntax, you won't be able to write elegantly without understanding its building blocks.